dadashkarimi/pigskin/README.md

 * Ensure Apptainer is installed and accessible from the command line.
 * Make sure the input file exists and is in `.nii.gz` format.
-* Confirm GPU drivers are correctly installed if using `--nv`.